AB3478/PyBer_Analysis/README.md

 ## Analysis and Summary of Results

 The greatest differences in PyBer's ride-sharing data were between urban and rural cities.
 The number of total urban rides was 1,625, while the total number of rural rides was 125.
-Between January - April 2019, PyBer's urban total fares were nearly $40,000, while the company's rural fares were $4,327 during that same time period.
+Between January - April 2019, PyBer's urban total fares were nearly $40,000, while the company's rural fares were $4,327 during the same time period.
 Rural drivers reported significantly higher average fares, at $55.49, while an urban driver's average fare was $16.57.
 Pyber's rural rides were also more costly with the average fare at $34.62; urban fares were on average ten dollars less ($24.53).

 ### PyBer Summary DataFrame
 ![](https://github.com/AB3478/PyBer_Analysis/blob/main/Resources/PyBer_Summary.png)